SimonPaske/simon-paske-photography/README.md

 ### Accessibility

-For the final testing I used [WAVE tool](https://wave.webaim.org/) to check aid accessibility.
+For the final testing, I used [WAVE tool](https://wave.webaim.org/) to check aid accessibility.

-Testing was focus to meet following criterias:
+Testing was focused to meet the following criterias:

 * All images and non-text elements has aria-labels and alt text and it is implemented correctly
-* Pages meets ontrast levels
+* Pages meet contrast levels

 ---